wenfanwu/schism-toolbox/README.md

 ### Step-7: Initial Conditions

-This part aims to prepare the inital fields (e.g., elev.ic, temp.ic, and hotstart.nc).
+This part aims to prepare the initial fields (e.g., elev.ic, temp.ic, and hotstart.nc).

 ```matlab
 % DS contains the original initial fields with a fixed format: